fChristenson/My-life-as-a-programmer/README.md

 > What kills a programmer’s passion?

+## Pending projects

+> fc-serve, CLI to do development work in a controlled environment

+> fc-spa, SPA framework from scratch using a virtual dom tree

+> fc-covered, React coverage library for figuring out if a component has been mounted during testing

 ## Pending tutorials

+> Show how to handle testing in a multi market environment

 > Can you make a video where you compare .Net core and Spring boot and possibly reflect on their predecessors .Net and Spring?